snowflakecorp/Snowpark_DataScience_HOL/PreWorkForSnowflakeTeam/README.md

 (repeat for other WH'n' created) alter WAREHOUSE IDENTIFIER('"WH30"') set RESOURCE_MONITOR = 'SNOWPARKIMMERSIONDAYWORKSHOP'
 ```

-# Step 4: Ensure the Python environment is correctly configured
-See the [repo_metal.yaml](https://github.com/snowflakecorp/Snowpark_DataScience_HOL/blob/main/.github/repo_meta.yaml) file for all Python and Snowpark requirements.

-If Hex is the selected workshop Python environment, please connect with [Ariel Zahler](aharnik@hex.tech) or [Armin Efendic](aefendic@hex.tech) for creating your **dedicated hands-on-lab Hex instance**.
-This will ensure **GDPR complicance** and **no data leakage** relative to attendee names or email addresses. **Plan ahead**, it still requires some planning to ensure attendees can successfully sign into Hex, duplicate the notebook, and successfully run the Hex notebooks.

 # Approximate Snowflake compute and data storage needed to complete this workshop:
 - setup uses <15 credits